A Jedi's Fight - A Star Wars Fan Fiction Story

 "I'll explain later, Leia.
 Tell me, how is Liane doing?
 Is she alright again?"

-"Let's go to Madine quarters.
+"Let's go to Madine's quarters.
 He's waiting for us.
 I will give an update on the situation that has arisen," She said and Luke heard a concerned tone in her voice.

 The company boarded a small transport speeder that brought them to the commander's quarters.
 There they met with Wedge Antilles and general Madine.
 The general greeted his friends friendly and affable.
 Luke introduced Chati and Madine welcomed the young Quelan female on board.

 "Will Chati attend this meeting too, Luke?"
-He asked.
+Leia asked a bit surprised.

-"Yes, general.
-She is my padawan leaner at the moment.
+"Yes, Leia.
+She is my assistant at the moment.
 I want her to be informed about what's going on."

-Chati had looked up at Luke words and the others laughed as they all saw how the young girl's self-esteem seemed to grow.
-Even Madine couldn't suppress a smile.
+Chati had looked up at Luke words and the others saw how the young woman's self-esteem seemed to grow.
+Even general Madine couldn't suppress a smile.
 He told his duty officer to serve drinks and ordered the subordinate that he didn't want to be disturbed.
 After the officer had left they all took a seat around the conference table.
 Chati looked at Luke.

 "A padawan always supports his master, Chati.
-They act in unison.
+As my assistant you do as a padawan.
 Your place is behind my seat.
 Listen carefully and never reveal what's being discussed."
 Luke said whispering to the girl who was standing near him.

 Luke patted her gently on her shoulder.